Programs & Courses

 Curriculum Studies consist of courses that provide teacher candidates with subject-specific content and pedagogical knowledge specific to such content.
 These courses equip teachercandidates with background knowledge and an understanding of the nature and purpose of the various disciplines in the elementary and/or secondary school curriculum.
 Teacher candidates will be equipped with skills for planning, teaching, and assessment in the context of specific disciplines.
 Curriculum Studies courses are linked to the expectations outlined in Ontario Ministry of Education curriculum documents, and reflect the applications to Reformed Christian schools.

-DT 401 - The Arts: Visual Art (3.0 credits)
+DT 401 - The Arts: Visual Arts (3.0 credits)

-DT 402 - French as a Second Language 1 (3.0 credits)
+DT 402 - French as a Second Language (3.0 credits)

-DT 403 - French as a Second Language 2 (3.0 credits)
+DT 403 - French as a Second Language 2 (0 credits)

-DT 404 - Language Arts: Reading (3.0 credits)
+EDU 404 - Language: Reading (3.0 credits)

 This course is an introduction to the teaching of language arts in the elementary school.
 It examines connections among the six language arts: reading, listening, speaking, representing, viewing, and writing.
 Although the emphasis is on the reading component, students will be equipped to prepare a well-balanced language arts program for their future classrooms.
 Theoretical issues as well as practical classroom applications (e.g., programming, planning, methodology, resources, assessment, etc.) are examined.

-DT 405 - Language Arts: Writing (3.0 credits)
+EDU 405 - Language: Writing (3.0 credits)

-This course focuses on teaching elementary school children to write effectively in a variety of genres.
-Building on the connection between writing and reading, this course introduces students to the traits of good writing and the process of writing.
-Students will also be introduced to frameworks used in elementary schools for teaching the language arts (e.g., Four Blocks, 6+1 Traits of Writing).
-This course has a dual focus: the development of students’ own writing and the teaching of writing across the various age levels of the elementary school.
-Students are shown how to design teaching activities as well as checklists and rubrics that help the teacher assess not only the content and form of students’ writing, but also how well children use the process of writing.
+and reading, teacher candidates are introduced to the traits of good writing and the process of writing.
+Teacher candidates will also be introduced to frameworks used in elementary schools for teaching the language arts (e.g., Four Blocks, 6+1 Traits of Writing).
+This course has a dual focus: the development of teacher candidates’ own writing and the teaching of writing across the P/J or J/I area of concentration in the elementary school.
+Teacher candidates are shown how to design teaching activities as well as checklists and rubrics that help the teacher assess not only the content and form of students’ writing, but also how well children use the process of writing.

 EDU 407 - Mathematics (3.0 credits)